eliasmanjarrez/Machine-Learning-and-Knowledge-Extraction-MAKE-2026a/IntraBodyCoModulationViewer_Python_Code/README.md

 ## The one thing to understand before anything else

-**Nothing here reads video.** The pipeline and the visualizer both start from a table of body coordinates, and producing that table is a separate step that you run yourself, with DeepLabCut.
+**Nothing here reads video.** Everything begins with a table of body coordinates, and producing that table is a separate step that you run yourself, with DeepLabCut.
+The visualizer reads such a table directly; the analysis scripts start one step further along, from the joint angles already derived from those coordinates and deposited in `data/`.

 ```
    your video (.mp4)
         │
         │   DeepLabCut + SuperAnimal-HumanBody       ← you run this, once
         ▼
-   coordinates (.h5 and .csv)     17 keypoints per person, per frame
+   pose coordinates (.h5 and .csv)
+        17 keypoints per person per frame,
+        three columns each: x, y, likelihood
         │
-        │   this repository
+        │   this repository, or the visualizer in your browser:
+        │   three keypoints define one angle, measured at the middle one
         ▼
+   13 joint angles per person, one value per angle per frame
+        │
+        │   wavelet analysis
+        ▼
-   13 joint signals  →  wavelet analysis  →  figures, tables, exported data
+   figures, tables, exported data
 ```

 Point the visualizer at an `.mp4` and nothing will happen: it is a web page, and it has no pose-estimation model inside it.
 Section 3 says which model to use, where its documentation lives, how the analysis in the article was run, and how long it takes.

+### Coordinates and angles are never the same file

+This is the distinction that is easiest to lose, so it is worth stating
+flatly: **what DeepLabCut writes are coordinates, not angles.**

+A pose file is the output of the pose-estimation model.
+One row is one video frame, and each of the 17 keypoints occupies three columns, `x`, `y` and `likelihood`: two positions in pixels of the original frame, and the score the model assigned to them.
+Such a file contains no angle of any kind.
+The pose files distributed here are the four `.csv` in `viewer/`, and they are what the visualizer opens.

+A joint-angle series is what the analysis works on.
+One row is one time sample, each of the 13 columns is one joint angle, and the values are degrees, or, after the conditioning described in Section 4, percentages of each angle's own range.
+These series are in `data/joint_angles_15hz.npz`.
+They are computed from the coordinates; no pose-estimation model produces them.

+The step between the two is arithmetic on triplets of keypoints: three keypoints define one angle, measured at the middle one, so that `left_shoulder` - `left_elbow` - `left_wrist` gives the left elbow angle.
+`data/angle_definitions.csv` lists the thirteen triplets in full.
+Hence `data/` holds angles and no coordinates, `viewer/` holds coordinates and no angles, and the visualizer performs this step in the browser every time a file is opened (Section 8).

 ---